nwchemgit/nwchem-wiki/TCE.md

 The coupled-cluster response codes were generated in the same manner as the rest of the TCE, thus all previous comments on performance apply here as well.
-The improved offsets available in the CCSD and EOM-CCSD codes is now also available in the CCSD-Λ and CCSD-LR codes.
+The improved offsets available in the CCSD and EOM-CCSD codes is now also available in the CCSD-&Lambda; and CCSD-LR codes.
 The bottleneck for CCSD-LR is the same as EOM-CCSD, likewise for CCSDT-LR and EOM-CCSDT.
 The CCSD-LR code has been tested on as many as 1024 processors for systems with more than 2000 spin-orbitals, while the